 |

-ACR acknowledges Atirix recommendation of SNR as alternative to spoke counting for MRI QC
+ACR acknowledges SNR as alternative to spoke counting for MRI QC

 The American College of Radiology (ACR) MRI accreditation program has officially acknowledged signal-to-noise ratio (SNR) as an alternative measurement to low contrast detectability